Ada-Developers-Academy/core-unit-3/layout/activity-personal-portfolio-3.md

 ### Requirements

+Present the elements on the page as you see fit by using the following at least once:
+* a grid container with a few grid items
+* a flexbox container with a few flex items

+Both of these containers do not need to be on the same page.
+Try using one for one page, and the other for another page!

-Present the elements on the page as you see fit; however, if you need some inspiration, here are two common layouts you can replicate:
+If you need some inspiration, here are two common layouts you can replicate:

 ![Personal Portfolio Wfireframe Example 1](../assets/personal-portfolio_wifreframe1.png)